dr-tc/uu-campus-quest/content/explorers-trail.md

 ___

-### Look out for Easter eggs hidden in treasure chests at some of the locations.
+### Look out for hidden treasure chests at some of the locations.
 If you crack the lock, prizes await!
  [![image here](../images/chest-3.png#center)](../easter)

 ___